HarTstaRx/aircall-poc/README.md

 # Introduction
-This is the result fo the technical challenge proposed to me for applying a job at Aircall I started the challenge September 18 around 11:00 and ended it September 20 around 14:00.
+This is the result of the technical challenge proposed to me for applying a job at Aircall I started the challenge September 18 around 11:00 and ended it September 20 around 14:00.

 ## Requisites